Skip to main content

 2) All sites: arrive before the site opens, sometimes an hour or more.

-If SIT traveler’s research is foundational… then, planning is the organization of your research AND your itinerary is your personalized “How To Manual’s.” itinerary.
+If independent solo traveler's research is foundational… then, planning is the organization of your research AND your itinerary is your personalized “How To Manual’s.” itinerary.

-I am an obsessive, paranoid planner 😃 because I don’t want to miss anything in a country I’ll visit only once.; … Too many other countries.
+I am an obsessive, paranoid planner 😃 because I don’t want to miss anything in a country I’ll visit only once.; … Too old to return AND too many other countries.

 At least a month of 6 hr, 6-7 days /week for each travel month researching for every place & activity that interests me because...
 I am never going back.